How to be a better opening batsman

+Opening is about more than "seeing off the new ball" in your cricket match.
+It's a matter of good organisation, and a position that is specialised.
 The bowlers usually have the upper hand with a new ball and fresh legs.
-That means you, more than any other position, need to have your wits about you.
+That means you, more than any other position, need to have your cricket wits about you.

 • An adaptable technique.
-Although you should have lots of shots, playing straight is most important early on.
-You should have the ability to switch gears from disciplined defence to attack depending on the conditions, match situation and bowling.
+Although you could have lots of shots, knowing your own game is most important.
+Playing straight is the cornerstone of your game.
+You could have the ability to switch gears from disciplined defence to attack depending on the conditions, match situation and bowling.

 • A good judge of the off stump.
 Knowing when to play and when to leave is a great skill for the opener, even in Twenty20 conditions.